Dear Aggie Parent

 Welcome to Utah State University, Home of the Aggies

-Students regularly cite parents among the greatest influences in their lives.
-We recognize you are a tremendous partner in helping your student reach his or her goals.
-We thank you for your influence and support as your student experiences both the successes and challenges that will shape his or her experience as a learner.
+Utah State University recognizes you are a tremendous partner in helping your student reach their goals.
+We thank you for your influence and support, both now and in the future, as your student experiences the successses but also the challenges, that will shape their experience as a learner and member of our community.
 Whether you are a returning parent, a first-time parent, or alumni, this handbook will provide you with resources and information to help support your student's transition to college.

 Welcome to Utah State, and welcome to the Aggie Family.